 Serving suggestions

-Some of my favorite side dishes to eat with this delicious smoked salmon are Extra Crispy Oven-Roasted Potatoes, Instant Pot Jasmine Rice, Coleslaw, Authentic Hawaiian Macaroni Salad, and Crispy Air Fryer Sweet Potato Fries.
+I also like to serve it with Extra Crispy Oven-Roasted Potatoes, Instant Pot Jasmine Rice, Miracle Whip Coleslaw, Authentic Hawaiian Macaroni Salad, and Crispy Air Fryer Sweet Potato Fries.

 Recipe FAQs